-Most of my free time I spend with my wonderful girlfriend, Nóri, and my friends, travelling and getting to know different regions and countries, but beside that, I run, ride bicycle, read a lot, host kultúr sufni, a Hungarian, weekly published podcast and volunteer on Kiva and Élelmiszerbank with collecting sustainable food for indigent children and their families.
+Most of my free time I spend with my wonderful wife, Nóri, and my friends, travelling and getting to know different regions and countries, but beside that, I run, ride bicycle, read a lot, host kultúr sufni, a Hungarian, weekly published podcast and volunteer on Kiva and Élelmiszerbank with collecting sustainable food for indigent children and their families.
 In the following video I participated in a ~110km long race in Austria, struggling to the top of Puchberg am Schneeberg as third mountain in a row in 2015.

 I have so many plans for the future, and always need to keep in mind, what Steve Jobs said once:

 Everything cannot fit into your life, you need to find the right balance, the so called golden middle way.
 This is what I work on every single day.